-- Helping Control Weight – Combined with a healthy active lifestyle which includes exercise, turmeric can aid the body with burning fat.
-This is because turmeric has a substantial amount of antioxidants which supports metabolism.
-Using this spice regularly with help you reach your work-out goals in the long-run.
+- Helping Control Weight – Combined with a healthy active lifestyle that includes exercise, turmeric can aid the body with burning fat.
+This is because turmeric has a substantial amount of antioxidants that support metabolism.
+Using this spice regularly with help you reach your workout goals in the long run.

 - Controlling Blood Glucose Levels – Some studies have shown that combining curcumin with regular insulin injections can lower blood glucose levels in people who have diabetes substantially.
-Use of turmeric also aids with better liver and pancreas functioning.
+The use of turmeric also aids with better liver and pancreas functioning.

 Make Turmeric Tea

 When you purchase the rhizome which is turmeric, a wonderful tea can be made.
 First, chop the underground stem portion of the plant into tiny parts.
 Next, add hot water.
-Then, let it brew for awhile.
-Finally, when you see color, you have a superb tea.
+Then, let it brew for a while.
+Finally, when you see color, you have superb tea.
 I like to add honey and milk to my tea and enjoy it in the evening hours.